design-tokens/community-group/technical-reports/format/composite-types.md

 ## Shadow

 Represents a shadow style.
-The type property must be set to the string “shadow”.
+The `type` property MUST be set to the string `shadow`.
 The value must be an object with the following properties:

 - `color`: The color of the shadow.
-The value of this property must be a valid [color value](#color) or a reference to a color token.
+The value of this property MUST be a valid [color value](#color) or a reference to a color token.
-- `offset-x`: The horizontal offset that shadow has from the element it is applied to.
-The value of this property must be a valid [dimension value](#dimension) or a reference to a dimension token.
+- `offsetX`: The horizontal offset that shadow has from the element it is applied to.
+The value of this property MUST be a valid [dimension value](#dimension) or a reference to a dimension token.
-- `offset-y`: The vertical offset that shadow has from the element it is applied to.
-The value of this property must be a valid [dimension value](#dimension) or a reference to a dimension token.
+- `offsetY`: The vertical offset that shadow has from the element it is applied to.
+The value of this property MUST be a valid [dimension value](#dimension) or a reference to a dimension token.
 - `blur`: The blur radius that is applied to the shadow.
-The value of this property must be a valid [dimension value](#dimension) or a reference to a dimension token.
+The value of this property MUST be a valid [dimension value](#dimension) or a reference to a dimension token.
 - `spread`: The amount by which to expand or contract the shadow.
-The value of this property must be a valid [dimension value](#dimension) or a reference to a dimension token.
+The value of this property MUST be a valid [dimension value](#dimension) or a reference to a dimension token.

 <aside class="example" title="Shadow token example">